 I think about how many times I’m actually going to use it and if I can use it in the upcoming season or not, if it’s practical or comfortable.
 Could I find it some where else for cheaper?
 Could I wear this with something else to make a new outfit or is it just that one thing that doesn’t match with everything else I have.
 Is the fabric good quality, would it last or will it end up with a hole after 2 washes…Lots of things to consider.
-Having an honest friend with you also helps, you just need to make sure you trust them and they’ll tell you if it’s overpriced or doesn’t match your style or go good with your look.posted about 3 years ago
+Having an honest friend with you also helps, you just need to make sure you trust them and they’ll tell you if it’s overpriced or doesn’t match your style or go good with your look.posted over 3 years ago

 Well always helps to just don’t bring any cash credit cards or any type of money on you so that way you won’t be tempted to buy.
 But I know that it can be really hard so if you can’t resist going shopping try vintage shopping around your area.
 It’s cheaper than most dept stores if you know where to look an you’ll find some really cool pieces.
-One time I found a Calvin Klein pair of UNWORN boots for $15!posted about 3 years ago
+One time I found a Calvin Klein pair of UNWORN boots for $15!posted over 3 years ago

 You should think if match with more then 3 pieces u already have and if u can use this often :).
 Also you should think what would you buy for the same price another thing u want as badly but isn’t cloth, shoe or accessory.
-And then if u really need it :)posted about 3 years ago
+And then if u really need it :)posted over 3 years ago

 Make Her Feel Welcome with Chic Points